CatChen/jsHelpers/README.md

 What does jsHelpers do then?
 I apologize for not providing more details here.
 You can find it in [documentation](http://catchen.github.com/jsHelpers/).
 All documentation is in Chinese, and I think samples in it might help you understand what these helpers do.
 I will provide documentation in other languages in the future.

-The latest release is [0.9.8](https://github.com/CatChen/jsHelpers/tree/0.9.8).
+The latest release is [0.9.9](https://github.com/CatChen/jsHelpers/tree/0.9.9).
 In this release, all source code and unit tests are ready.
+It also works with [Node.js](http://nodejs.org/) and [Node Package Manager](http://npmjs.org/).
 I'm working on documentation now.
 I will release 1.0 when there is a stable version with complete docs.